R e a (artist): Exhibition

 r e a started to exhibit work in 1990 at the Eora Centre, then in 1992, in their second year undergraduate at CoFA, University of New South Wales. r e a's first digital work: Look Who's Calling The Kettle Black was made in 1992, followed by new works in 1993 at the Performance Space and Boomalli Aboriginal Artists Cooperative in Sydney.

 In 1994 their work was exhibited in Localities of Desire: Contemporary Art in an International World, Don’t Leave Me This Way: Art in the Age of AIDS, Blackness: Blak City Culture! and True Colours: Aboriginal and Torres Strait Islander Artists Raise the Flag.

 In 1995 r e a's first solo exhibition was titled Ripped Into Pieces: Blak Body, at Performance Space.

 in 1997, at the Boomalli Aboriginal Artists' Co-op they had a solo exhibition as a part of the 1997 Festival of the Dreaming: a celebration of the art and culture of Indigenous peoples from around the world called EYE/I'MMABLAKPIECE.
 The installation art exhibited aimed to challenge the male gaze through the use of mirrors.

 in 1998 r e a exhibited work in bLAK bABE(z) & kWEER kAT(z) with Brook Andrew.

 Work

-Her Collection Look Who's Calling The Kettle Black is a collection of photographic print in three colours.
+Their Collection Look Who's Calling The Kettle Black is a collection of photographic print in three colours.